741 Colonel Ledyard Highway

 was an engineering issue in the system.
 He stated the last thing they have not replaced

-was the Pump Controller System, which was an electronic box, noting that device
+was the Pump Controller System, which was an electronic box, noting that the cost of

-cost was just under $5,000.
-He stated while the work was underway there were a
+the device was just under $5,000.
+He stated while the work was underway there were

-that needed to be replaced because they would not pass the Department of
+needed to be replaced because they would not pass the Department of Transportation

-Transportation (DOT) Inspection.
-Therefore, he stated that the costs exceeded the
+(DOT) Inspection.
+Therefore, he stated that the costs exceeded the $5,000 threshold

-$5,000 threshold which would require them to solicit three quotes, noting that the
+which would require them to solicit three quotes, noting that the Tanker has been

 Councilor Ryan stated the rationale noted in the request to add Freightliner/Alliance

-the Fiscal Year 2025/2026 Standing Bid Waiver List was because they were familiar
+to the Fiscal Year 2025/2026 Standing Bid Waiver List was because they were

-with the Gales Ferry Fire Company’s Freightliner Trucks.
-Chief Erhart stated that
+familiar with the Gales Ferry Fire Company’s Freightliner Trucks.
+Chief Erhart stated

-Freightliner/Alliance and do on the spot emergency repairs.
+that Freightliner/Alliance can do on the spot emergency repairs.

 Councilor Saccone stated that the Gales Ferry Fire Company had used